netdata/netdata/docs/guides/monitor/process.md

 ## Visualize process metrics

-Now that you're colleting metrics for your process, you'll want to visualize them using Netdata's real-time, interactive charts.
+Now that you're collecting metrics for your process, you'll want to visualize them using Netdata's real-time, interactive charts.
 Find these visualizations in the same section regardless of whether you use [Netdata Cloud](https://app.netdata.cloud) for infrastructure monitoring, or single-node monitoring with the local Agent's dashboard at `http://localhost:19999`.